n8n-io/n8n-docs/docs/hosting/configuration/configuration-examples/execution-timeout.md

 ```bash
 export EXECUTIONS_TIMEOUT_MAX=7200
 ```
-Refer to [Environment variables reference](/hosting/configuration/environment-variables/) for more information on each variable.
+Refer to [Environment variables reference](/hosting/configuration/environment-variables/#executions) for more information on these variables.